givedirectly/Google-Partnership/cypress/README.md

 Our tests have to communicate with production services: Firestore, EarthEngine, Google Maps.
-In order to authenticate, we store credentials for a test user (`gd-earthengine-test-user@givedirectly.org`) on Travis and locally on developer workstations.
+In order to authenticate, we store credentials for a test user (`gd-earthengine-test-user@givedirectly.org`) as a GitHub secret and locally on developer workstations.
 During the test, we mint access tokens using these credentials and use them in tests.

 For Firestore access, we copy production Firestore data for 2017-harvey and 2018-michael to a test database.
 This depends on the production database being